venoajie/trading-app/PROJECT_BLUEPRINT.md

 ## CURRENT PHASE (2025-06-02)
 - receiver basic functionalities has completed. doing some optimizations before next steps

-CURRENT PHASE CONCERN:
+- processorbasic functionalities in deployment stage. still facing some errors due to inconsistent caching CURRENT PHASE CONCERN:

 main.py is overly complex with mixed concerns.
 Need to refactor